jupyterhub/chartpress/README.md

 # chartpress

-Automate building and publishing helm charts and associated images.
+Automate building and publishing Helm charts and associated images.

 This is used as part of the JupyterHub and Binder projects.

-Chartpress will:
+Chartpress can:

-- build docker images and tag them with the latest git commit
+- build docker images and tag them appropriately
-- publish those images to DockerHub
+- push those images to a docker iamge repository
-- rerender a chart to include the tagged images
+- update Chart.yaml and values.yaml to reference the built images
-- publish the chart and index to gh-pages
+- publish the chart to a GitHub pages based Helm chart repository
+- reset Chart.yaml and values.yaml

-A `chartpress.yaml` file contains a specification of charts and images to build.
+A `chartpress.yaml` file contains a specification of charts and images to build for each chart.

 For example: